sfeedbackx/sfeedbackx/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I love exploring new technologies, solving complex problems, and building practical software solutions.
-From full-stack development to system-level programming, I enjoy tackling challenges across different domains.\
+💡 &nbsp;I enjoy exploring new technologies, solving problems, and building software solutions.\
-🎓 &nbsp;I'm currently studying Computer Science at the University of El Manar, focusing on backend development, AI, and networking.\
+🎓 &nbsp;I'm currently studying Computer Science at the University of El Manar, focusing on backend development and networking.\
-🌱 &nbsp; I'm diving deeper into Artificial Intelligence, Systems Design, and Low-Level Programming while refining my skills in Spring Boot, PostgreSQL, and React.I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm currently studying Artificial Intelligence and Cloud Architecture, while refining my skills in Spring Boot, and React,git and docker.\
-✍️ &nbsp;In my free time, I enjoy competitive programming, tweaking my Linux setup, and sharing knowledge through teaching and technical writing.\
+✍️ &nbsp;In my free time, I enjoy tweaking my Linux setup, and sharing knowledge through teaching and technical writing.\
 💬 &nbsp;Feel free to reach out if you want to discuss backend development, system architecture, or just have an interesting tech chat.\
 ✉️ &nbsp;For inquiries, please feel free to reach out to me at [sfarahmed32@gmail.com](mailto:sfarahmed32@gmail.com).
-I will respond as promptly as possible.
+I will respond as promptly as possible.\
 📄 &nbsp;Please have a look at my [Résumé](https://github.com/subomega1/subomega1/blob/main/CV_Ahmed_Sfar.pdf) for more details about me.
  I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>